-There is no doubt that share prices and dividend growth go hand in hand.
-We have found that the best way to predict long term returns is to select companies with strong free cash flows where management intelligently use that cash flow in all aspects of their business including the payment of growing dividends.
-The compounding rate of return of these dividends not only provides protection against inflation, it is a key determinant to long term share prices—the rest is sentiment.
+There is no doubt that total return and dividend growth go hand in hand.
+We have found that the best way to achieve returns in excess of the benchmark is to select companies with strong free cash flows where management intelligently use that cash flow in all aspects of their business including the payment of growing dividends.
+The compounding rate of return of these dividends not only provides protection against inflation, it is a key determinant to long term share price performance—the rest is sentiment.

-The Bristol Gate US Dividend Fund 2012 results [January 1st through December 31st] continue to validate our investment discipline that stocks with the highest expected dividend growth will deliver superior results especially in difficult markets.
-These charts report the results for the year [performance is net of all fees, including recoverable withholding taxes]:
+The Bristol Gate US strategy 2013 results [January 1st through December 31st] are reported below report the results for the year [performance is gross of all fees, including recoverable withholding taxes]:

 |Dividend Aristocrats Index